cardboard-iguana/cardboard-iguana.com/log/2021-10-28-tryhackme-complete-beginner.md

 Remember to replace `<IP>` and `<PORT>`.

-One annoying thing about this reverse shell...
-There's no initial prompt, so you have no idea whether you've connected or not. but as soon as you enter a command (`whoami`, etc.), a prompt will appear after the output.
+One annoying thing about this reverse shell… There's no initial prompt, so you have no idea whether you've connected or not. but as soon as you enter a command (`whoami`, etc.), a prompt will appear after the output.
 On the plus side, however, this reverse shell will persist even after the PHP script times out!

 > The webserver is running with SYSTEM privileges.
 Create a new user and add it to the "administrators" group, then login over RDP.